Guide on Progressive Web Apps for eCommerce

 Flipkart is one of the biggest eCommerce marketplaces in India today.
 But everything was not the same as it is now just a few years ago.
 After adopting Progressive Web Apps, Flipkart gained much better results.
-Its popularity grew among the online shoppers.
+Its popularity grew among online shoppers.
 It is a big factor behind capturing a hefty share in the market.
 Flipkart was losing users who were installing their mobile app because they were removing it after purchase.
-Flipkart PWA technology managed to pull 60% of users to return back to the platform but not without necessarily installing their native mobile app.
+Flipkart PWA technology pulled 60% of users to return back to the platform but not without installing their native mobile app.

 Mobile users have increased exponentially in the last few years.
-This trend is not slowing down anytime soon, in fact, it is destined to grow.
+This trend is not slowing down soon, in fact.
+It is continuously growing.
 Many big brands are already making the most out of PWA.
 It is time for smaller businesses to reap the benefits of PWA for business advancement.
 Progressive Web Apps offer the most advanced web practices for business.

 Check out our Webinar – Expanding future of mobile commerce with Magento PWA Studio

-Next year or the one after it, but you should have no doubt PWA will take over the online business.
+Next year or the one after it, but PWA will take over the eCommerce by storm.
 Mark my word, we are going to see businesses hoping after Magento 2 PWA very soon.
-Benefits of PWA are evident and the incentives are growing too.
+The benefits of PWA are clear and the incentives are growing too.